airthreesixty/website-air360/content/en/product/capabilities/events-segments.md

 #title1
 Avoid selection bias
 #desc1
 Aggregate data does not tell you much of the story.
-Adding segments will give you full understanding
+Adding segments will give you full understanding.
 #title2
 Discover profitable segments
 #desc2
-Compare performance between segments and discover the most profitable ones for your business
+Compare performance between segments and discover the most profitable ones for your business.
 #title3
 Enhance your experience
 #desc3
-Push segments into your A/B testing and dynamic content solutions for personalization
+Push segments into your A/B testing and dynamic content solutions for personalization.
 #title4
 Retarget non-converted users
 #desc4
-Give a second chance to those users that did not convert on your eCommerce
+Give a second chance to those users that did not convert on your eCommerce.
 ::

 ::cta-new